AryaEisa/ThreatModelling_SystemRiskProfiling/README.md

 ### attack_tree.json

-- Describes an attack tree with logical (AND/OR) combinations of threats.
+- Describes an attack tree using a hierarchical, logical structure (AND/OR nodes).
-- Each node references a threat by ID and includes a probability.
+- Each node can reference a threat by its unique ID, and leaf nodes correspond to specific threats from `smarttv_threats.json`.
+- Logical nodes (AND/OR) define how multiple threats must combine for a successful attack (e.g., all must occur for AND, any for OR).
+- Each threat node includes a probability, which is used for analytic and simulation-based risk calculations.
-- The root node represents the compromise of the Smart TV.
+- The root node represents the overall compromise of the Smart TV and sits at the top of the tree.
+- The attack tree can be visualized as a layered, top-down diagram using the provided Python script, making the logical structure and dependencies clear.
-- Used to analyze how different threats can combine to achieve a successful attack.
+- Used to analyze how different threats can combine to achieve a successful attack, and to compute the probability of system compromise via analytic or Monte Carlo methods.

 ---